HVAC Schools in Tampa and St. Petersburg, FL

 Pinellas Technical College

 Pinellas Technical College offers an HVAC/R certificate program.
-The coursework is scheduled based on OCPs so that students are qualified as helpers, assistants, and mechanic level I as they complete each section.
-The mission of this program is to provide students with task-specific, sequential courses of study which will result in broad industry-related skills, knowledge, and behavior that will be needed to secure employment in the HVAC/R industry.
+The coursework is scheduled based on OCPs so that students are qualified as helpers, assistants, and mechanics level I as they complete each section.
+The mission of this program is to provide students with task-specific, sequential courses of study that will result in broad industry-related skills, knowledge, and behavior needed to secure employment in the HVAC/R industry.

-Taught by industry-experienced faculty, the curriculum comprises 750 clock-hours covering topics such as safety, principles of HVAC, soldering, and brazing, the installation of components, electricity, and wiring, equipment startup, preventative maintenance, troubleshooting, and indoor air quality.
+Taught by industry-experienced faculty, the curriculum comprises 750 clock-hours covering topics such as safety, HVAC principles, soldering, brazing, components installation, electricity, and wiring, equipment startup, preventative maintenance, troubleshooting, and indoor air quality.

 Students who complete the coursework are prepared to take the exams for industry certifications such as EPA 608, ESCO Workplace Readiness, and NCCER.
-Graduates of the program gain the necessary skills needed for installing, maintaining, and repairing air conditioning, refrigeration, and heating systems.
+Graduates of the program gain the skills needed to install, maintain, and repair air conditioning, refrigeration, and heating systems.

 • Location: St. Petersburg, FL